makrai/notes/singh19-bert-not-interlingua-and-token-emnlp.md

 * Multilingual transfer learning can benefit both high~ and low-resource langs,
 * hE, source of these improvements is not well understood
-* Cananical Correlation Analysis (CCA) of the internal representations of a
+* Cananical Correlation Analysis (CCA) of the internal representations
 * model partitions representations for each language rather than using a common, shared, interlingual space
   * magnified at deeper layers, suggesting that the model does